 Also ask about the latest and most effective treatments and who they're good for.

 Organize Care at Home

-Honestly evaluate how much time and energy you can dedicate to caregiving.
-If your time and energy is limited, delegate tasks.
+Prioritize tasks.
+Let things wait if they're not urgent.
+Think about how much time and energy you can give to caregiving.
+You'll need help.
 Look first to willing family members and friends.
-Consider hiring a home health nurse.
-These trained health care professionals provide a variety of services, from helping patients bathe to administering more complex procedures and checkups.
-They can also teach caregivers how to perform difficult tasks.
-Like caregivers, home health nurses strive to make patients as comfortable as possible.
+If you can, consider hiring a home health nurse.
+These trained health care professionals provide a variety of services, such as helping patients bathe and handling more complex procedures and checkups.
+They can also teach you how to do difficult tasks.

 Encourage your loved one to fill out an advance health directive.
 This document has two purposes.
 It lets the doctor know, in writing, the extent of medical interventions your loved one desires to extend his life.
 Plus, it assigns an "agent," a person to make his wishes known if he can no longer communicate.
 You can get an advance health directive from the hospital or the doctor.
 A doctor who is familiar with your loved one's health status, or a hospital social worker, can help with the form.

 Assist your loved one in seeking financial power of attorney.
 Like the advance health directive, this document appoints someone to handle his financial affairs if he is no longer able.

 Take Care of Yourself

 Caregiving is physically and emotionally intense.
 You may feel exhausted, depressed, and burned out from time to time, even if it's also something you want to do.

 You need support.
 If you find it hard to take any time away, know that even a little time for yourself can help.
 In one survey, caregivers reported that "getting away from things for a little while" curbed their stress more than anything else.
 You may want to join a support group, too, where you can connect with people who can relate to what you're going through because they're caregivers, too.